veillette/physics-book/contents/ch22TorqueOnACurrentLoop.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Repeat [[link]](#fs-id1615066), but with the loop lying flat on the ground with its current circulating counterclockwise (when viewed from above) in a location where the Earth’s field is north, but at an angle  $$ 45.0º $$ below the horizontal and with a strength of  $$6.00\times 10^{-5} \text{T} $$.
+Repeat [[Exercise 1]](#Exercise1), but with the loop lying flat on the ground with its current circulating counterclockwise (when viewed from above) in a location where the Earth’s field is north, but at an angle  $$ 45.0º $$ below the horizontal and with a strength of  $$6.00\times 10^{-5} \text{T} $$.

 </div>